 The main screen shows you a few featured/new titles, and below that, a row of different categories – things like “Hit Movies”, “Reimagined Classics”, as well as a “Continue Watching” row and your very own watchlist.

-If you’re a fan of one of the five Disney+ “worlds” (Disney, Pixar, Marvel, Star Wars and National Geographic), you can jump directly into them with their big buttons.
+If you’re a fan of one of the five Disney+ “worlds” (Disney, Pixar, Marvel, Star Wars and National Geographic), you can jump directly into them with their big buttons – and the same goes for Star.

-To my joy, Disney+ also lets you set up to seven different user profiles, each with its own cute Disney character (Inexplicably, Netflix is the only other major service that offers this for now).
+To my joy, Disney+ also lets you set up to seven different user profiles, each with its own cute Disney character.

 Each profile can have its own Watchlist and “Continue Watching” feature, and the personal watch recommendations would also fit that user’s tastes, and not get jumbled up with what the whole family is watching.
-You can also set a “Kids” profile, which will then only show age-appropriate content.
+You can also set a “Kids” profile, which will then only show age-appropriate content (more on parental controls in a minute).

 You can stream Disney+ on up to four separate devices at the same time (so four family members can watch different shows), and you can download content for offline viewing on up to ten separate devices – that’s very generous when compared to some of the other streaming services.